SAP-samples/low-code-applications/exercises/ex6/README.md

 ## Summary

 This concludes this hands on.
-In just a few chapters without having to code you have created an OData service based on CAP and a corresponding UI application based on Fiori elements and you have deployed it to SAP's Business Technology Platform.
+In just a few chapters without having to code, you have created an OData service based on CAP and a corresponding UI application based on Fiori elements and you have deployed it to SAP's Business Technology Platform.
 Your application complies to standard designs and comes with a lot of functionality out of the box.

 There are a lot of features of the low code perspective in BAS that we haven't covered in this workshop.
 So, for completeness let's have a look what you could have also done on top:
 - Use authentications for different user roles